bmharper/phttp/readme.md

 On Windows, before running a server, you must call `phttp::Initialize()`.
 This is just a wrapper around `WSAStartup()`.

-## Threading Model
-All socket _input_ is performed from a single thread, via the `Recv()` function.
-This function uses `poll` to determine which sockets are ready to be read/written.
-Socket output can be performed from any thread.

 ## Testing

 On Windows, open a `Visual Studio Command Prompt`.
 You must have WSL and Go installed.